Table of contents:

 It is an extravagant way to see acrobatics and artistic movements on a higher and more extreme level.
 For example, a luchador (wrestler) can bring his mask into play in a memorable fight.
 If the other luchador is also masked, it is called mask versus mask; if the opponent is unmasked, it is called mask versus hair.

-The loser of the match will be forced to give up his or her mask or, if not wearing a mask, will have to shave his or her head.
+The loser of the match will be forced to give up his or her mask or, if not wearing a mask, will have to shave the head.
 The stakes are higher for the masked luchador because he can never wear his mask again once unmasked.

 The Lucha Libre Mexico Experience